pulumi/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 ~> **NOTE:** Keys within the `protected_settings` block are notoriously case-sensitive, where the casing required (e.g. TitleCase vs snakeCase) depends on the Extension being used.
 Please refer to the documentation for the specific Virtual Machine Extension you're looking to use for more information.

--> **Note:** Rather than defining JSON inline [you can use the `jsonencode` interpolation function](https://www.terraform.io/docs/configuration/functions/jsonencode.html) to define this in a cleaner way.

 * `provision_after_extensions` - (Optional) An ordered list of Extension names which this should be provisioned after.

 * `settings` - (Optional) A JSON String which specifies Settings for the Extension.

 ~> **NOTE:** Keys within the `settings` block are notoriously case-sensitive, where the casing required (e.g. TitleCase vs snakeCase) depends on the Extension being used.
 Please refer to the documentation for the specific Virtual Machine Extension you're looking to use for more information.

--> **Note:** Rather than defining JSON inline [you can use the `jsonencode` interpolation function](https://www.terraform.io/docs/configuration/functions/jsonencode.html) to define this in a cleaner way.

 ---